 - In addition to their medical history, how long the patient has been using drugs and/or drinking is a factor. (i.e. 1 year, 5 years?
 10?
 20?)

 Harmony Can Help

 Outpatient detox can be a viable option for people who aren’t taking too much of a drug for too long and are in relatively good physical health.
 While imperfect, it can be the answer for someone who simply cannot miss any work or school, but really wants to get off a drug.
 Suboxone is a common medication for outpatient opioid detox.
 Other types of drugs or alcohol call for different detox methods.
-Call Harmony Recovery Group at (828) 347-9322 if you have any questions about outpatient detox.
+Call Harmony Health Group at (828) 347-9322 if you have any questions about outpatient detox.
 We can help with evaluations and let you know where your health insurance benefits may help you get the help you need.